How Brexit will change travel

 And Ireland?

 The Republic of Ireland is exempt from the 90/180 rule for British citizens.
-And there is no limit on items you can take across the border, as long as they are for personal use or for gifts.
+And there is no limit on items you can take across the border with Northern Ireland, as long as they are for personal use or for gifts.

 There will be no border checks between the Republic of Ireland and Northern Ireland; however, you cannot take meat or dairy products from England, Scotland or Wales into Northern Ireland, and if traveling with a pet, it must have a certificate -- even if you are not planning to cross into the Republic of Ireland.